statechannels/statechannels/packages/docs-website/docs/protocol-docs/client-specification/json-rpc-api.md

 ## CreateChannel

-This method is used to create a state channel between a set of participants with given budgets.
-It contains information regarding the channel governance (via `appDefition`), type of channel, and initial state of that channel.
+This method is used to create a channel between a set of participants with given budgets.
+It contains information regarding type of channel and initial state of that channel.

 There are three different types of channels:

-- _Direct Channel_: channels supporting a single application between a fixed set of participants
+- _Direct Channel_: channels that support applications between ledger channel counterparties
-- _Ledger Channel_: channels supporting multiple applications between a fixed set of participants using a single state deposit
+- _Ledger Channel_: channels that manage the budgets and allocations between direct and virtual channels
-- _Virtual Channel_: channels with state deposits that are routed over at least one intermediary, or "hub"
+- _Virtual Channel_: channels that support applications routed over ledger channels

-In order to create a virtual channel, you must have first created and funded a ledger channel between client and hub.
+In order to create a virtual or direct channel, you must have first created and funded a ledger channel between client and hub.

 A `Participant` contains identifying information about channel members: